 Dine in New Town this evening, as the neighborhood is home to several of the top Edinburgh restaurants that offer visitors a local experience.

 Looking for a more casual scene?
-Check out ESF (Edinburgh Street Food) or head back to Stockbridge to The Neighbourgood Market – an open-air food and drink market featuring live music and local eats on summer evenings until 9pm.
+Check out ESF (Edinburgh Street Food) for loads of choices under one roof.
+Alternatively, head back to Stockbridge to The Neighbourgood Market.
+The open-air food and drink market featuring live music and local eats on summer evenings until 10pm.

 Day 3 of your Edinburgh 3 Days Itinerary

 To complete your fabulous Edinburgh Itinerary, explore the area directly south of Old Town.
-Make the climb to Arthur’s Seat, creep around a cemetery, visit Edinburgh’s best museum, see the University of Edinburgh campus, learn the city’s haunted past and enjoy a lively night in Grassmarket!
+Make the climb to Arthur’s Seat, creep around a cemetery, visit Edinburgh’s best museum, see the university campus and enjoy a lively night in Grassmarket!

 Arthur’s Seat for Views over Edinburgh